Help to strengthen the safety net for vulnerable families this Mothering Sunday

 Last autumn I was invited by the Children’s Society to write some resources for churches to use on Mothering Sunday in 2019 to tie in with their campaign to ‘strengthen the safety net’ of support for children and young people in our current context in the UK of government cuts and the disastrous roll out of Universal Credit.
 I initially said ‘I don’t really like Mothering Sunday’ and then realised that that was actually a good reason to work on some resources I would like to use in my own church!
 I came up with some ideas for talks based on the lectionary readings and some creative ideas for all age worship.

 The resource is available as a free PDF download.
-It includes:

 - All-age talk, based on Exodus 2.1-10

 - Small group resource on the story of Ruth

 - Activities for children and young people

 - Takeaway postcard